longturn/freeciv21/docs/Manuals/Server/commands.rst

   * Always offers cease-fire on first contact.
   * Does not bribe worker or city founder units.
   * Has erratic decision-making.
-  * Research takes 250 as long as usual.Has reduced appetite for expansion.
+  * Research takes 250% as long as usual.
+  * Has reduced appetite for expansion.

 ``/easy <player-name>``
   With no arguments, sets all :term:`AI` players to skill level ``Easy``, and sets the default level for any